A-Maged/Nextjs14-Property-App/README.md

 - used only for routing, loading & error.

-# Screens
+# Route Groups

-- actual pages code is here.
+- I used them to apply the same layout to a group of pages

 # Route Handlers

-- a fake API, so no validation is applied.
+- a fake API (so no validation is applied).

 # Server Actions